COVID-19 Vaccines

 The J&J vaccine was previously linked to a rare kind of blood clot experienced in the weeks following vaccination.
 Distribution of the J&J vaccine was temporarily paused to investigate these reports.
 After the pause was lifted by the Advisory Committee on Immunization Practices (ACIP), scientists continued to study the risk.
 The rate of this side effect was found to be approximately 1 case in 100,000 doses in the highest risk group (women between 30-49).
 Out of 14 million doses, only 54 total individuals have experienced these blood clots.

 In rare cases.
-You may have heard that a small number of teens and young adults (about 140 out of 1 million doses of vaccine given) have experienced cases of mild heart inflammation, myocarditis and pericarditis, after getting an mRNA COVID-19 vaccine (Pfizer or Moderna).
+You may have heard that a small number of teens and young adults have experienced cases of mild heart inflammation, myocarditis and pericarditis, after getting an mRNA COVID-19 vaccine (Pfizer or Moderna).
+There have been about 9 reported cases for every 1 million people vaccinated.
 The cases were observed mostly in older teens and young adults, more often in males, more often after the second dose of vaccine, and within four days following vaccination.
 The FDA is continuing to study this rare side effect from mRNA vaccines in newly authorized populations.
 Data from the Novavax clinical trials show that out of nearly 30,000 participants there were six cases of myocarditis, primarily among males.
 The six individuals all recovered.
 The risk of developing myocarditis from COVID-19 infection is greater than from a COVID-19 vaccine.
 While heart issues can seem scary, myocarditis and pericarditis can be mild and treatable.
 People with or parents whose children have a history of myocarditis or pericarditis can choose to consult with their doctor before getting vaccinated.
 There is no known additional risk to teens who play sports or exercise regularly.

 Are the Vaccines Effective?

-All of the vaccines were shown to be effective at preventing hospitalizations and death due to COVID-19.
-However, no vaccine is 100% effective, which is why it's important to continue practicing other disease-prevention measures like wearing a mask in public, washing your hands and maintaining distance from those outside your household until enough of the community is vaccinated to offer community immunity.
+COVID-19 vaccines were shown to be effective at preventing hospitalizations and death due to COVID-19.
+However, no vaccine is 100% effective, which is why it's important to pair vaccination with other disease-prevention measures, like hand-washing, coughing and sneezing into a tissue or your elbow, and masking when you are sick.

 All COVID-19 vaccines currently offered in the U.S. have been shown to be highly protective and effective at preventing hospitalization and death due to COVID-19.
-Getting vaccinated and staying up to date with boosters are some of the most effective tools for keeping yourself protected and helping stop the spread of COVID-19.
+Getting vaccinated and staying current is one of the most effective ways to keep yourself protected and help stop the spread of COVID-19.

 COVID-19 vaccine protection is thought to last about 6 months.
-As protection wanes and new variants of the virus arise, it is important to restore protection with booster doses of COVID-19 vaccine.
-Following the CDCās guidance on booster doses of COVID-19 vaccines is crucial to maintaining immunity and avoiding severe illness, hospitalization, and death.
+As protection wanes and new variants of the virus arise, it is important to stay current with COVID-19 vaccination.
+Following the CDCās guidance on COVID-19 vaccines is crucial to maintaining immunity and avoiding severe illness, hospitalization, and death.
 It is also important to continue disease prevention habits like wearing a mask and physically distancing from others when appropriate.

 Viruses change constantly to create new variants.
 COVID-19 vaccines offer strong protection against severe illness, hospitalization, and death, but may not always prevent infection.
-This has been the case with the currently circulating Omicron sub-variants, BA.4 and BA.5.
-The CDC recommends that everyone over 6 months of age get vaccinated for COVID-19 and those over age 5 stay current with booster doses.
+This has been the case with the currently circulating Omicron sub-variants.
+The CDC recommends that everyone over 6 months of age get vaccinated for COVID-19.
 Getting vaccinated is still the best way to protect against the virus and keep from spreading it to others.

 The CDC recommends that individuals who are at high risk for severe illness wear a well-fitted mask or respirator.
 Individuals who are in contact with those who are at high risk should also mask in indoor settings and additionally seek testing before coming into physical contact with those at high risk.
-While masking is no longer a requirement in many environments, it remains an effective way to stop the spread of COVID-19.
+While masking is no longer a requirement in many environments, it remains an effective way to stop the spread of COVID-19 and other respiratory viruses like flu and RSV.
 Individuals may choose to continue masking in indoor settings and in areas with higher rates of infection.

 COVID-19 Vaccine Information in Multiple Languages*